(From r.) James, Sarah, Shawn, Laurel, Jutta, Annabel, Mark.

 This was a fantastic three days.
 I gained so much from the presentations, the demonstrations and the practicums.
 I am already integrating the skills into my practice with great effect.
 Thank you so much!

-Mark Brayne’s own two-day Unleash your EMDR weekends, although merely a tribute band act to Parnell’s real thing, do cover the same basic ground as Laurel’s trainings, with some of his own transpersonal take added.
+Mark Brayne’s own two-day Unleash your EMDR weekends, although perhaps more of a tribute band act to Parnell’s real thing, do cover the same basic ground as Laurel’s trainings, with some of his own transpersonal take added.

 What’s more, they’re personally approved by Laurel, entitling trainees to join her Parnell Institute with its potential for referrals from clients specifically seeking EMDR with an Attachment Focus.